mroseneck/connectathon-constraint-modelling/README.md

 # Constraint Modeling With Schemas
-Exploration of schema-driven constraint modeling in the context of an SDR.
+Exploration of schema-driven constraint modeling in the context of integrating and EDC system with an SDR implementation.

 ## Rationale
 Currently, the standard for modeling study defnitions is the metadata part of ODM XML.